 San Francisco is a city and county chartered pursuant to Article XI, Sections 3, 4, 5 and 6 of the Constitution of the State of California (the "State"), the only consolidated city and county in the State.
 San Francisco can exercise the powers of both a city and a county under State law.
 On April 15, 1850, several months before California became a state, the original charter was granted to the City and County of San Francisco (the "City").
 Under its original charter, the City committed itself to a policy of municipal ownership of utilities.
 The Municipal Railway, when acquired from a private operator in 1912, was the first such city-owned public transit system in the nation.
 In 1914, the City obtained its municipal water system, including the Hetch Hetchy watershed near Yosemite.
-The San Francisco International Airport ("SFO"), although located fourteen miles south of downtown San Francisco in San Mateo County, is owned and operated by the City.
+The San Francisco in San Mateo County, is owned and operated by the City.
 In 1969, the City acquired the Port of San Francisco (the "Port") in trust from the State.
 Substantial expansions and improvements have been made to these enterprises since their respective dates of original acquisition.